sunyiyou/dynamic-k-activation/README.md

 # Dynamic-K Activation

 ## Introduction
-This repository contains the demo code for the ICCV'19 paper "Dynamic-K Activation: Simple Dynamic Routing Like Behavior in Convolutional Neural Network".
+This repository contains the demo code for the ICCV'19 paper "Adaptive Activation Thresholding: Dynamic Routing Type Behavior for Interpretability in Convolutional Neural Networks".
 ![Example](example.png)

 ## Download